opengeospatial/geoparquet/format-specs/geoparquet.md

 #### geometry_types

 This field captures the geometry types of the geometries in the column, when known.
-Accepted geometry types are: "Point", "LineString", "Polygon", "MultiPoint", "MultiLineString", "MultiPolygon", "GeometryCollection".
+Accepted geometry types are: `"Point"`, `"LineString"`, `"Polygon"`, `"MultiPoint"`, `"MultiLineString"`, `"MultiPolygon"`, `"GeometryCollection"`.

 In addition, the following rules are used:

-- In case of 3D geometries, a " Z" suffix gets added (e.g. ["Point Z"]).
+- In case of 3D geometries, a `" Z"` suffix gets added (e.g. `["Point Z"]`).
-- A list of multiple values indicates that multiple geometry types are present (e.g. ["Polygon", "MultiPolygon"]).
+- A list of multiple values indicates that multiple geometry types are present (e.g. `["Polygon", "MultiPolygon"]`).
 - An empty array explicitly signals that the geometry types are not known.
-- The geometry types in the list must be unique (e.g. ["Point", "Point"] is not valid).
+- The geometry types in the list must be unique (e.g. `["Point", "Point"]` is not valid).

 It is expected that this field is strictly correct.
-For example, if having both polygons and multipolygons, it is not sufficient to specify ["MultiPolygon"], but it is expected to specify ["Polygon", "MultiPolygon"].
-Or if having 3D points, it is not sufficient to specify ["Point"], but it is expected to list ["Point Z"].
+For example, if having both polygons and multipolygons, it is not sufficient to specify `["MultiPolygon"]`, but it is expected to specify `["Polygon", "MultiPolygon"]`.
+Or if having 3D points, it is not sufficient to specify `["Point"]`, but it is expected to list `["Point Z"]`.

 #### orientation

 This attribute indicates the winding order of polygons.
-The only available value is:

-- "counterclockwise": All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.
+The only available value is `"counterclockwise"`.
+All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.

 If no value is set, no assertions are made about winding order or consistency of such between exterior and interior rings or between individual geometries within a dataset.
 Readers are responsible for verifying and if necessary re-ordering vertices as required for their analytical representation.

 Writers are encouraged but not required to set orientation="counterclockwise" for portability of the data within the broader ecosystem.

-It is recommended to always set the orientation (to counterclockwise) if `edges` is 'spherical' (see below).
+It is recommended to always set the orientation (to counterclockwise) if `edges` is `"spherical"` (see below).

 #### edges

 This attribute indicates how to interpret the edges of the geometries: whether the line between two points is a straight cartesian line or the shortest line on the sphere (geodesic line).
 Available values are:
-- planar: use a flat cartesian coordinate system.
+- `"planar"`: use a flat cartesian coordinate system.
-- spherical: use a spherical coordinate system and radius derived from the spheroid defined by the coordinate reference system.
+- `"spherical"`: use a spherical coordinate system and radius derived from the spheroid defined by the coordinate reference system.

-If no value is set, the default value to assume is 'planar'.
+If no value is set, the default value to assume is `"planar"`.

-Note if `edges` is 'spherical' then it is recommended that `orientation` is always ensured to be 'counterclockwise'.
+Note if `edges` is `"spherical"` then it is recommended that `orientation` is always ensured to be `"counterclockwise"`.
 If it is not set, it is not clear how polygons should be interpreted within spherical coordinate systems, which can lead to major analytical errors if interpreted incorrectly.
 In this case, software will typically interpret the rings of a polygon such that it encloses at most half of the sphere (i.e. the smallest polygon of both ways it could be interpreted).
 But the specification itself does not make any guarantee about this.

 #### bbox